 UCI Health transfuses an average of 1,000 units of blood to our patients each month.
 Blood drives are an important part of insuring we are able to meet the transfusion needs of our patients.

 Blood drives can be scheduled at local schools, businesses, places of worship and community events.
 They ensure that we have enough blood for all of our patients and help us save hundreds of lives every year.
 There is no substitute for human blood.

 Why host a blood drive?

 Every three seconds, someone needs blood.
-Yet, less than 4 percent of Orange County's population donates blood.
+Yet, less than 4% of Orange County's population donates blood.

 The blood we collect at blood drives stays here in your community, serving your friends, family, neighbors and co-workers.

-Hosting a blood drive at UCI Health is a partnership that benefits everyone involved:
+Hosting a UCI Health blood drive is a partnership that benefits everyone involved:

 What you get

-When you sign up to host a blood drive through UCI Health, we make the process simple for you:
+When you sign up to host a UCI Health blood drive, we make the process simple for you:

-- Our coordinators work with you every step of the way and make this a positive experience for everyone
+- Our coordinators work with you each step of the way and make it a positive experience for everyone.

-- All donors receive a T-shirt or a certificate for a pint of Baskin-Robbins ice cream as a token of appreciation.
+- All donors receive various giveaways as a token of appreciation.